What is a Section 125 plan (cafeteria plan)?

 Employee enrollment process

-• Education: Provide information sessions or materials.
+• Education: Provide information sessions or materials to explain the cafeteria plan.

 • Election: Employees choose their benefits during open enrollment periods.